How to Create and Use a Free QR Code Business Card

 -

-Phone number: Useful for quick questions and direct follow-up.
+Phone number: The direct line for quick follow-up.

 -